Who makes up the Section?

 Who represents the Section to AAO-HNS and other organizations?

-Four representatives elected at the SRF General Assembly in the fall and four delegates appointed by the Governing Council:
+Three representatives elected at the SRF General Assembly in the fall and five delegates appointed by the Governing Council.

 BOG Governor: One-year term.
 Represents and is a voting member of the Academy's Board of Governors.
 Attends BOG meetings during the AAO-HNSF Annual Meeting and the AAO-HNS/F Leadership Forum, and serve as a liaison between the BOG and the Section.